How Do You Set Up Good Standing Posture?

 - You should feel a small, comfortable space.

-- If the position feels painful or hard to hold, seek professional advice.
+- If the position feels painful, forced, or hard to hold, seek advice.

-If the wall position is difficult, a physiotherapist can examine your spine, hips, feet, and muscle control.
+If the wall position feels difficult, a physiotherapist can assess your neck, spine, hips, knees, feet, balance, and muscle control.
 This can help identify what limits your posture.

 Common Standing Posture Mistakes

-- Forward head posture: the head sits forward of the shoulders.
+- Forward head posture: your head drifts forward of your shoulders.

-- Rounded shoulders: the upper back slumps and the chest tightens.
+- Rounded shoulders: your upper back slumps and your chest tightens.

-- Locked knees: the knees push back and the hips shift forwards.
+- Locked knees: your knees push back and your hips shift forwards.

-- Leaning on one leg: one side of the body takes more load.
+- Leaning on one leg: one side of your body takes more load.

-- Collapsed foot arches: foot position changes leg alignment.
+- Collapsed foot arches: foot position changes leg and hip alignment.

-Posture exercises work best when they improve strength, mobility, and endurance.
-A short daily program can help your body hold better alignment without constant effort.
+Posture exercises work best when they improve strength, mobility, balance, and endurance.
+A short, regular program usually works better than occasional long sessions.

 - deep neck flexor exercises